darktable-org/dtdocs/content/module-reference/processing-modules/lens-correction.md

 **Note:** The lens correction module will fill in missing data at the borders by repeating the borders' pixels.
 For strong corrections, this filling can be visible (especially on noisy images).
 Crop the image if necessary.

 ---

+show guides
+: Tick the box to show guide overlays whenever the module is activated.
+Click the icon on the right to control the properties of the guides.
+See [guides & overlays](../utility-modules/darkroom/guides-overlays.md) for details.